Morocco–Qatar relations: Media

 In 1981, Qatar and Morocco signed a media agreement which entailed co-operation and exchange of news and data between the two countries' media organizations.

 Morocco was selected as host of Al Jazeera's North African news show, Al-Hasad al-Magharibi, in 2006.
 It was deemed an appropriate venue for the show's base of operations due to Morocco's lenient media laws relative to its neighbors.
 At the beginning of 2008, Moroccan authorities rescinded the network's permission to broadcast the show in the country under the pretense of technicalities.
 They then withdrew the accreditation of journalist Hassan Rachidi in June 2008 when he reported on a report released by a Moroccan-based human rights organization.
 This was followed by the revocation of two more journalists' accreditation in 2009, and in October 2010, the authorities officially revoked the accreditation of all of Al Jazeera's Morocco-based journalists.
 On 29 October, Morocco announced it would be shutting down all of Al Jazeera's operations in the country.
 The main reason cited by authorities was the perceived favoritism towards Western Saharan independence.
 Bilateral relations between the two countries did not suffer from the incident.

 In a broadcasting of the 2011 Pan Arab Games by Qatar-based Al Kass Sports Channels, the map displayed on the screen depicting Morocco's territories did not include the disputed Western Sahara due to an alleged technical error.
 Despite Qatar's previous affirmations recognizing Moroccan sovereignty over Western Sahara, a group of Moroccan hackers launched an operation called 'Moroccan Vengeance', in which they would target websites belonging to the Qatari government.
 Qatar's 2022 World Cup Facebook page and the official page of the Pan-Arab Games were among the hacked websites.

-Moroccan Embassy
+Diplomatic missions

 The Moroccan embassy is located in Doha.